rom1504/dalle-service/README.md

 ## Running only my own back

+If you want to run the backend on google colab, you can run [this notebook](https://colab.research.google.com/github/rom1504/dalle-service/blob/master/dalle_back.ipynb)

 First follow [back](back) (you may choose to use https://ngrok.com/ to expose your locally running backend)

 Then put your backend url in https://rom1504.github.io/dalle-service/